Logo

 • Consistent editorial standards and clear corrections when mistakes happen.

-• Transparent sourcing so you can trace claims back to original statements or data.
+• Transparent sourcing so you can trace claims back to primary material.

-Crypto news aggregators pull headlines from many outlets into one feed.
-They can be useful, but trust varies based on how sources are selected, how much context is preserved, and whether incentives skew what gets promoted, so you should still sanity-check stories and read beyond the headline.
+Crypto news aggregators pull headlines from multiple outlets into a single feed.
+They can be useful, but the quality of what you see depends on source selection, how much context is preserved, and whether incentives influence promotion.
+It helps to sanity-check major claims and read beyond the headline.

 When a headline could change how you trade or invest, verify the claim across multiple independent sources before acting.